cobaltcore-dev/prysm/pkg/producers/opslog/README.md

 - **Anonymous Request Filtering**: Option to ignore anonymous requests to focus on authenticated users.
 - **Granular Metrics Control**: Fine-grained toggles to enable/disable specific metric categories.
 - **Auto Log Rotation on Startup**: Option to rotate log on start to avoid reprocessing.
+- **Multi-Tenant Support**: Proper tenant separation ensures metrics from different tenants are isolated, even for buckets with identical names.

 ## Usage